rolivencia/de_dust2_largo/README.md

 ### CSGO version readme file:

-Adaptation of the original "de_dust2_largo" developed by me, under the moniker "mapper22", for Counter-Strike 1.6 as a modification of the original "de_dust" by Dave Johnston, aka DaveJ.
+Adaptation of the original "de_dust2_largo" developed by Ramiro Olivencia, aka [Murray](https://steamcommunity.com/id/mapper22/), The original version was developed by me under the moniker "mapper22" for Counter-Strike 1.6 as a modification of the original "de_dust" by Dave Johnston, aka DaveJ.

 Detailed textures taken from de_dust2_upscaled, by 3kliksphilip, based on the originals from Chris "MacMan" Ashton.

+Contributions to refactor and improve the CSGO port were made by Maxwell Ruiz, aka [WorstAquaPlayer](https://steamcommunity.com/id/AquaPlayer).

 **Version 1.0 - 26/12/2020 (15th anniversary)**